agoragames/kairos/README.rst

-    series - each interval will append values to a list histogram - each interval will track count of unique values count - each interval will maintain a single counter
+    series - each interval will append values to a list histogram - each interval will track count of unique values count - each interval will maintain a single counter gauge - each interval will store the most recent data point

   prefix
     Optional, is a prefix for all keys in this histogram.
 If supplied